arinal/imgrement-proto/README.md

 We can detect an `R` or read activity in `sdb`.
 Because `sdb` is formatted with 1024 bytes block size, every I/O request has 1024 size.
 Note that the number of sector is always two as in `(296, 297), (38, 39), (36, 37)`.
 It is because our disk sector size is 512 bytes so each request contains 2 sectors.

 Why all of those activities are reads?
 Did we just write `DAMN` to a file?
-Kernel employs a delayed writing, every write request will enter a cache first and after 10 seconds or so, all the delayed writing will be flushed.
+Kernel employs a delayed write, every write request will enter a cache first and will be flushed eventually to file at later time (like 10 seconds or so).

-> Yes we can use `sync` to trigger flush.
-But this program will crash because of it.
+> Yes we can use `sync` to trigger flush but it will crash this program.
 I'll never fix this because this is only a demo :)

 ```
 # dmesg | tail -20